-The consultation, which started on Monday 16 November and will run until Friday 15 January 2021, will seek the views of parents and carers of children and young people who currently attend Willowbank School and St Joseph’s Campus, the children and young people and other relevant stakeholders, including Education Scotland.
+The consultation, which will start on Monday 16 November and run until Friday 15 January 2021, will seek the views of parents and carers of children and young people who currently attend Willowbank School and St Joseph’s Campus, the children and young people and other relevant stakeholders, including Education Scotland.

 Inclusion within the current provision at Willowbank School and St Joseph’s Campus will be a key part of the consultation.
 It will also evaluate the advantages and disadvantages of altering St Joseph’s Campus to accommodate Willowbank as a separate school for secondary pupils, will look closely at appropriate accommodation and most importantly evaluate the readiness of young people from Willowbank to be co-located within the Campus.

 This will happen in a number of ways.
 A summary of the consultation, which will be published on the Council’s website, will be provided to a wide range of stakeholders including the Parent Council of each school, parents and carers, pupils, teaching staff and trade unions representatives.
 Public meetings will be held in Council Chambers on Tuesday 24 November at 19:00 for interested parties from Willowbank School and Thursday 26 November at 19:00 for interested parties from St Joseph’s Academy.
 Due to Covid-19 restrictions, the main panel will be limited to eight people and it is anticipated that each Parent Council will also be represented.
 The meeting will be accessible digitally, please contact your Head Teacher to register your interest and they will provide you with login details closer to the time.